multiversx/mx-sdk-specs/sdk-core/transactions-outcome-parsers/token_management_transactions_outcome_parser.md

 Each method should ensure that there is no `signalError` event;

-For methods that return multiple things, plain object can be used (JS) or simple DTOs(Py).
+For all methods that return something, plain objects can be used (JS) or simple DTOs(Py).

 For DTOs, a naming convention should be used.
 Something like name of the operation followed by the `Outcome` keywork.